-How to Manage Older Workers
+How to Manage and Motivate Older Employees

 The workforce is aging as baby boomers move toward retirement.
 Gen X managers need to learn how to motivate and manage this talent pool of older workers.
 Both generations have very different views of the other and will need to learn how the other generation operates.
 It is up to the managers, Gen X or otherwise, to take the lead and create the climate in which older workers will remain engaged and productive.